 ColdZyme® is unique because it acts against the cause of the cold, the cold virus itself.
 ColdZyme® is easy to use and acts immediately by forming a protective barrier in the oral cavity and throat.

-The barrier works by capturing cold viruses and deactivating the virus' ability to infect cells, so that the body can get rid of the virus naturally.
+The barrier works by capturing cold viruses and blocking the virus' ability to infect cells so that the body can get rid of the virus naturally.
 ColdZyme® protects against cold viruses, relieves cold symptoms and can shorten the course of the disease when used at the early stages of a cold.
 ColdZyme® is available in 20ml and 7ml packs.